lazybump/Product-Widgets/README.md

 **Architectural Decisions:**

-For state management, the useState hook was sufficient as props only needed to be sent a couple levels deep.
-No need for context or redux.

 Chose to set the project up with Vite to provide me with a much faster and better development experience than using create-react-app.
 Used TypeScript for type safety - pretty standard

 For styling, Tailwind was the main tool as I find it helps style a site quickly but I did have to use vanilla CSS for the more advanced styles like the toggle switch and animations.
 Built for mobile first, and made it responsive to larger screens

+Decided to mock the API response for testing using msw as it's best practice especially in a real world application where calls to an API could be costly.
+Also good to avoid rate-limiting

+For state management, the useState hook was sufficient as props only needed to be sent a couple levels deep.
+No need for context or redux.

 For testing, I followed TDD and iterated on it as I went along to ensure code was simple and effective